-Among past coaches, there are several who stand out, like Bill Sharman, Jack Ramsay, Hubie Brown, Billy Cunningham, K.C.
-Jones, Chuck Daly, Rick Adelman, Jerry Sloan, George Karl, Rudy Tomjanovich, Jeff Van Gundy, and Larry Brown.
+Among past coaches, there are several who stand out, like Bill Sharman, Red Holzman, Jack Ramsay, Billy Cunningham, K.C.
+Jones, Don Nelson, Chuck Daly, Rick Adelman, Jerry Sloan, George Karl, Rudy Tomjanovich, Jeff Van Gundy, and Larry Brown.
 All good coaches, but they each fell short in one or more key aspects:

 1. Number of Titles

 Several coaches have won two, but there's a clear gap between that group (Holzman, Jones, Daly, Rudy) and the coaches who have won five (Pop and Riley) or more.
 If you can't win more than two, it's unlikely you were even the best coach of your era, let alone the best of all time.
 Such is the stature of the best coaches in league history.